opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 #.
 Import OpenCV and samples into workspace.

-   OpenCV library is packed as ready-for-use `Android Library Project
+   OpenCV library is packed as a ready-for-use `Android Library Project
    <http://developer.android.com/guide/developing/projects/index.html#LibraryProjects>`_.
 You can simply reference it in your projects.

-   Each sample included into |opencv_android_bin_pack| is a regular Android project that already reference OpenCV library.
+   Each sample included into |opencv_android_bin_pack| is a regular Android project that already references OpenCV library.
    Follow next steps to import OpenCV and samples into workspace:

-   * Right click on the *Package Explorer* window and choose **Import...** option from context menu:
+   * Right click on the *Package Explorer* window and choose **Import...** option from the context menu:

       .. image:: images/eclipse_5_import_command.png
          :alt: Select Import... from context menu
          :align: center

-   * In the main panel select **General** > **Existing Projects into Workspace** and press **Next** buton:
+   * In the main panel select **General** > **Existing Projects into Workspace** and press **Next** button:

       .. image:: images/eclipse_6_import_existing_projects.png
          :alt: General > Existing Projects into Workspace
          :align: center

    * For the *Select root directory* in the main panel locate your OpenCV package folder.
-(If you have created workspace in the package directory then just click **Browse...** button and instantly close directory choosing dialog with **OK** button!)
+(If you have created workspace in the package directory, then just click **Browse...** button and instantly close directory choosing dialog with **OK** button!)
 Eclipse should automatically locate OpenCV library and samples:

       .. image:: images/eclipse_7_select_projects.png
          :alt: Locate OpenCV library and samples